An Efficient Algorithm for Generating Minimal Unique-Cause MC/DC Test cases for Singular Boolean Expressions: Introduction

 Therefore, this paper proposes a new algorithm, \textbf{`Robin's Rule'}, to overcome the limitations of existing test generation methods, such as the exponential complexity of exploring a full truth table ($2^N$).
 Our algorithm directly generates the theoretical minimum of $N+1$ test cases for SBEs, aiming to dramatically reduce verification costs while satisfying the strictest testing standards.

 The contributions of this paper are threefold and are detailed as follows: \begin{enumerate} \item \textbf{A Deterministic Algorithm for Minimal Test Generation for Unique-Cause MC/DC:} We introduce \textbf{`Robin's Rule'}, a deterministic and procedural algorithm that guarantees the theoretical minimum $N+1$ test set for \textit{Unique-Cause} MC/DC on SBEs.
-This algorithm overcomes the limitations of existing complex search or constraint-solving methods by analyzing the structural properties of the expression and directly constructing the test cases according to explicit rules. \item \textbf{Experimental Proof of Correctness and Optimality:} We empirically prove the correctness and optimality of the proposed algorithm.
-Through extensive experiments on a benchmark dataset based on the real-world safety-critical TCAS-II specification, we show that the generated $N+1$ test cases consistently achieve 100\% \textit{Unique-Cause} MC/DC coverage without exception when validated by a DO-178C certified commercial tool. \item \textbf{A Practical Verification Solution for Safety-Critical Systems:} We present a practical and cost-effective solution for the verification of safety-critical systems.
+This algorithm overcomes the limitations of existing complex search or constraint-solving methods by analyzing the structural properties of the expression and directly constructing the test cases according to explicit rules. \item \textbf{Experimental Demonstration of Correctness and Optimality:} We empirically evaluate the correctness and optimality of the proposed algorithm.
+Through extensive experiments on a benchmark dataset based on the real-world safety-critical TCAS-II specification, we show that the generated $N+1$ test cases consistently achieve 100\% Unique-Cause MC/DC coverage across all SBEs when validated using VectorCAST as an independent coverage oracle. \item \textbf{A Practical Verification Solution for Safety-Critical Systems:} We present a practical and cost-effective solution for the verification of safety-critical systems.
 The results of this study provide a concrete method to dramatically reduce significant testing overhead and costs by reducing the number of test cases to the theoretical minimum, without compromising the strictest reliability standards. \end{enumerate}

 The remainder of this paper is organized as follows.
-Section~2 discusses background and related work.
-Section~3 details the proposed algorithm.
-Section~4 presents the experimental evaluation, and Section~5 discusses the results.
-Finally, Section~6 concludes the paper.
+Section 2 discusses background and related work.
+Section 3 details the proposed algorithm.
+Section 4 presents the experimental evaluation and discusses the results.
+Finally, Section 5 concludes the paper and outlines future work.